 3. Once you have a team ready for battle, it's time to look into your business plan.
-No, this step doesn't mean creating a 20-page detailed outline of what you're 305 year financial projections look like, but more so where money will be coming in, marketing plan and estimated costs for the following year.
-Here's my tips on this from what I learned when I was running my shop:
+No, this step doesn't mean creating a 20-page detailed outline of what you're 3-5 year financial projections look like, but more so where the money will be coming in, marketing plan and estimated costs for the following year.
+Here are my tips on this from what I learned when I was running my shop:

 - Create a Google Docs (http://docs.google.com) Excel sheet and create a basic balance sheet.
 The columns should be Description, Income, Expense.

 - Fill out the expenses you believe you'll incur.
 This includes: A printing press, a 4x4 should do at the beginning, dryer, washing booth, pressure washer, 6+ silk screens that are 100dpi, ink (International Coatings colors: lots of White, Black, Blue, Yellow, Green, and other basic colors), squeegee's, emulsion, emulsion-safe lights for your dark room and emulsion coater.
-I'm sure there's a few things I'm missing but generally starting printing kits has all this included you'll need.
-Other non-print related expenses are: 500 business cards, logo designed by a professional (99designs.com) and 500 postcards with all your information and a 10% first-time customer coupon on the front (vistaprint.com).
-These expenses are all called "sunk costs".
+I'm sure there are a few things I'm missing but generally starting printing kits has all this included you'll need.
+Other non-print related expenses

 - Start thinking about your marketing plan.
 How will you acquire new customers?
 I would start with posting those flyers you purchased from VistaPrint.com all around town in the most trafficked areas.
 Then gather email lists from your address book and your business partners' to mass email.
 You're going to want to include a small percentage off in the email to entice them to try out your printing services.
 This was key to convert potential customers into buyers.
 Since we were in a college town, most people check their email, making this marketing method our most efficient (along with email being a free platform).

 4. Build, push, reiterate.
 This should be your motto.
 You want to get your business going fast and as low cost as possible (we ever did without a storefront and delivered all orders to their home).
 Find someone who's printing in town that can show you the best methods of getting your jobs done quickly and efficiently.
-If this isn't an options, watching many YouTube videos so you can understand the process.
-The less errors you make, the better off you'll be.
-This takes time but make sure you learn from each job.
+If this isn't an option, watching many YouTube videos so you can understand the process.
+The fewer errors you make, the better off you'll be.
+This takes time but

 5. Customer interaction is crucial and will help create loyal customers.
 Give them little treats inside their shirt boxes that put a smile on their face.
 This could be as simple a hand-written Thank You note or a lollipop.
 Small details add up.